Seattle SuperSonics

-The Seattle SuperSonics (commonly known as the Seattle Sonics) were an American professional basketball team based in Seattle.
-The SuperSonics competed in the National Basketball Association (NBA) as a member club of the league's Western Conference Pacific and Northwest divisions from 1967 until 2008.
-After the 2007–08 season ended, the team relocated to Oklahoma City, where they now play as Oklahoma City Thunder.
+The Seattle SuperSonics (commonly shortened to Sonics) were an American professional basketball team based in Seattle.
+The SuperSonics competed in the National Basketball Association (NBA) as a member of the Western Division (1967–1970), and later as a member of the Western Conference's Pacific (1970–2004) and Northwest (2004–2008) divisions.
+After the 2007–08 season ended, the team relocated to Oklahoma City, where it now plays as the Oklahoma City Thunder.